jhyde52/blue/README.md

 # blue

-new repository
+A darker shade of blue

-a darker shade of blue
+Scraping the title, date, and link for each article on www.aflcio.org